-- Our AI-based credit risk rating product offers three benefits for users: - 1.
-Accuracy - 2.
+- Our Al-based credit risk rating product offers three benefits for users: - Accuracy - 2.
 Efficiency - 3.
-Enhanced customer experience - Our credit risk model gives more accurate credit ratings and recognizes bankruptcy companies 60 % better than traditional models commonly used by loan institutes. - Our platform increases efficiency by utilizing large languages models (e.g. GPT, Llama...) to create for example credit risk reports about companies.
-With AI, manual work is also reduced as items in financial statements are adjusted automatically. - Loan institutions using our platform can provide superior customer experience, as the credit applicants can get an answer in a matter of seconds.
+Enhanced customer experience - Our credit risk model gives more accurate credit ratings and recognizes bankrupt companies 50-60 % better than traditional models commonly used by loan institutes.
+See more on next three slides. - Our platform increases efficiency by utilizing AI and machine learning models.
+Our credit ratings are calculated with machine learning model and with AI all items in financial statements are adjusted automatically.
+Generative AI is also used for giving automatic explanations for credit risk rating decisions.
+Furthermore, with AI it is possible to read financial statements of companies to get numbers easily and quickly to our system.
+All these reduce manual work. - Loan institutions using our platform can provide superior customer experience, as the credit applicants can get an answer in a matter of seconds.
 Alongside the initial credit decision, customers get insights about the possible credit amount or why they are not granted with loan and what should they do to improve their possibilities to get an approved application.
-Credit applicants can also be given an access to get both credit risk and valuation reports beforehand.
+Credit applicants can also be given an access to download both credit risk and valuation reports immediately when applying for a loan.